jiayouanan/relative_keys/README.md

 With the trained model and the inference set, we can test the algorithm.
 Make sure the corresponding folder exists.

 ### 2.1 test srk

+To test SRK, run below script:

 ```
 python main_srk.py
 ```

+The average results will be printed on the command console, and the specific explanations for each instance will be stored in the `results` folder.

 ### 2.2 test osrk

+To test OSRK, run below script:

 ```
 python main_osrk.py
 ```

+The average results will be printed on the command console, and the specific explanations for each instance will be stored in the `results` folder.

 ### 2.3 test ssrk

+To test SSRK, run below script:

 ```
 python main_ssrk.py
 ```

+The average results will be printed on the command console, and the specific explanations for each instance will be stored in the `results` folder.

 ### 2.4 test dynamic performance

+To evaluate the capability in explaining dynamic models that change over time during model inference, run below script:

 ```
 python main_dynamic_nosignal.py
 ```

 ### 2.5 test the effectiveness of monitoring ML performance

+As an application of relative key monitoring, OSRK can be used to monitor the performance (accuracy) of blackbox ML during model serving.

 ```
 python main_indicator.py
 ```

+### redis interface
 We have also developed a very simple interface `redis_inter.py` to redis to receive data from redis.
 Make sure the redis server is turned on.